Joe Wallach

 Joseph Wallach (born September 10, 1923) is an American businessman, television broadcasting executive and author.
-In 1985 Wallach, along with Saul Steinberg and Henry Silverman of Reliance Capital Group L. P., founded Telemundo, which is today the second-largest Spanish-language television network in the United States.
+In 1985, Wallach, along with Saul Steinberg and Henry Silverman of Reliance Capital Group L. P., founded Telemundo, which is today the second-largest Spanish-language television network in the United States.

 Early career

 Wallach attended Boston University for post graduate studies in business after receiving a BBA from the City College of New York.
 He served as a 1st Lieutenant in the U.S. Army Infantry in World War II Europe.
-Wallach’s career in broadcasting began in 1960 as business manager and then general manager of San Diego based television station KOGO-TV, owned by Time-Life Broadcast Corporation from 1962-1970.
+Wallach's career in broadcasting began in 1960 as business manager and then general manager of San Diego–based television station KOGO-TV, owned by Time-Life Broadcast Corporation from 1962 to 1970.
 In 1965, Wallach moved to Brazil to oversee another Time-Life venture, TV Globo in Rio de Janeiro.
-Under Wallach’s guidance, by 1980, TV Globo grew to dominate the Brazilian market and became the 4th largest network in the world, with 31 affiliates and programming provided to 80 countries.
+Under Wallach's guidance, by 1980, TV Globo grew to dominate the Brazilian market and became the 4th largest network in the world, with 31 affiliates and programming provided to 80 countries.
 Wallach became a Brazilian citizen in 1971.

 Telemundo

 In 1985, Wallach obtained an option to purchase television channel 52 in Los Angeles with a plan to make the station a Spanish language channel.
 He secured Reliance as major stock shareholder and purchased channel 52 through Estrella Communications.
 As general manager, he engaged Paul Niedermeyer as assistant manager and Frank Cruz as director of public affairs.
 KVEA was launched in November, 1985, and in six months captured 40% of the Los Angeles Spanish television market.
 In 1986, Reliance purchased television channels in various other markets to create a Spanish language network.
-Wallach and his team, named it “Telemundo.”
+Wallach and his team, named it "Telemundo".
 Wallach managed the Telemundo network until his departure in March, 1987.